nitish14kumr/Simple-Patatap/README.md

 # Simple-Patatap
-A simpler version of patatap
+A simpler version of patatap.
+Paper.js and Howler.js combined webpage to create animaions and sounds on every alphabet key press.